 Prospective proposers are encouraged to contact relevant ICTP resident scientists for preliminary discussions and/or information (see research pages) in all areas where there is in-house interest and/or research at ICTP, including:

 - Condensed Matter Physics including Statistical Physics

 - Fundamental and Applied Mathematics

 - Earth System Physics including Geophysics, Ocean Dynamics, Weather and Climate Modelling, Upper Atmosphere

-- Applied Physics including Fluid Dynamics, Plasma Physics, Nuclear Data and Applications, Laser Physics, Energy Systems, Medical Physics, Ecological and Environmental Economics, Machine Learning, Computer Algorithms, Soft Matter, Biophysics and quantitative aspects of Life Sciences, Radio Propagation
+- Applied Physics including Fluid Dynamics, Plasma Physics, Nuclear Data and Applications, Laser Physics, Medical Physics, Machine Learning, Computer Algorithms, Soft Matter, Biophysics, Radio Propagation

 - Web Technologies and Distance Education, Information and Communication Technologies, Open Source for Science and Development

-- Proposals are encouraged also in the expanding fields of Renewable Energies, Quantitative Biology, High Performance Computing
+- Proposals are encouraged also in the expanding fields of Renewable Energies, High Performance Computing

 INSTRUCTIONS FOR THE SUBMISSION OF PROPOSALS

-All proposals will be evaluated by an Advisory Panel.
+All proposals are evaluated by an Advisory Panel.
 The criteria for selection are:

 - Scientific merit: timeliness, novelty, and research impact of the subject

 - High potential impact on scientists in developing countries